The only thing that can make Perth beaches better is downing a bevvie (or two) in the sunshine.

 One of Perth’s best restaurants, period – this one’s gotta be at the high on the agenda for beachside eats.
 Right on Cott beach’s doorstep, Il Lido is all about a sense of European sophistication with a side of beachside relaxation – the perfect spot whether you’re dropping in for a post swim coffee (using locally roasted Mano e Mano beans) or a rustic Italian feast with friends.
 With a spritz in your hand, you’ll practically feel like you’re in Capri.

 88 Marine Parade, Cottesloe

-Like we’ve said before: if Nigella Lawson rates it, that’s good enough for us.
-Sit under one of their charming striped umbrellas and peruse their extensive Bloody Mary menu, while taking in the gorgeous view of Swanbourne Beach.
+We’ve said it before and we’ll say it again: if Nigella Lawson rates it, that’s good enough for us.
+Sit under one of The Shorehouse’s charming striped umbrellas and peruse their extensive Bloody Mary menu, while taking in the gorgeous view of Swanbourne Beach.
 What could be better?

 278 Marine Parade, Swanbourne

 We’re pretty spoilt for choice when it comes to bars along the Scarborough Beach foreshore, but it’s hard to go past the views at Scarborough Beach Bar.
 Perched upstairs you get a primo viewing platform of surfers over the hill all set to chilled DJs, a very tempting cocktail selection and relaxed coastal pub fare.